-General: Rescuers must don respiratory protection before approaching exposed persons.
+General: Rescuers must don respiratory protection before approaching exposed persons. .
 Hydrogen sulfide has a characteristic rotten egg "sulfurous" odor with an odor threshold of less than 10 parts per billion.
 However, this odor should not be used as a warning property of toxic levels because H_2S can overwhelm and deaden the sense of smell.
 Therefore, the smell of H_2S should not be used as an indicator of a hazardous condition - a H_2S meter or colorimetric indicating tubes are typically used to determine the concentration of H_2S .
 Never give anything by mouth to an unconscious person.
 If you feel unwell, seek medical advice (show the label where possible).

 Inhalation: First, take proper precautions to ensure your own safety before attempting rescue (e.g. wear appropriate respiratory protective equipment, use the buddy system), then remove the exposed person to fresh air.
 Keep at rest in a position comfortable for breathing.
 Give oxygen or artificial respiration if necessary.
-Immediately call a poison center or doctor/physician.
+Obtain medical attention if breathing difficulty persists.

 Skin Contact: Remove contaminated clothing.
-Immediately drench affected area with water for at least 15 minutes.
-Obtain medical attention if irritation develops or persists.
+Drench affected area with water for at least 5 minutes.
 For brief contact with a small amount: Rewarm with body heat.
 Get immediate medical advice/attention.
 For extensive contact or a large amount: Immediately call a poison center/doctor and follow their advice.
 Specific treatment is urgent, incorrect first-aid practices will aggravate the injury.
 Protect affected area with a loose cover until proper medical treatment is received.

-Eye Contact: Immediately rinse with water for at least 15 minutes.
+Eye Contact: Rinse cautiously with water for at least 5 minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Obtain medical attention if irritation develops or persists.